yihsiang/coursera_cleaning_data/CodeBook.md

     * `test/y_test.txt`: Similar to training set, except this is from the testing set
     * `test/subject_test.txt`: Similar to training set, except this is from the testing set

-4. Data file not used
-For the purpose of this assignment, the files from 'Inertial Signals' directory for both training and testing sets were not used.
+4. For the purpose of this assignment, the files from 'Inertial Signals' directory for both training and testing sets were not used.

 ## How Data is Manupulated to get the Tidy Sets